 4. Draw a leaf and a flower on a piece of paper.

 Maria is drawing oak leafs and roses, but choosing the ornaments is up to you.
 Then, you must trim the excess paper and keep the pieces.

 5. Draw their contours on the material with chalk.

 At this point, you set the distance between the leafs and flowers and sew the contours of the leafs and flowers with the desired colors.

 6. Fill the insides of the leafs and flowers.

 7. Fill the distance between them with embroidery stitches, stars, sequins, beads, branches.

-Before, the peasants had to create the fabric on a loom, by counting and hand-picking the pattern in the warp.
+Before, the peasants had to create the fabric on a loom, by counting and hand picking in the warp.